XML RSS

 Green Tea Salmonella Research

-Here’s the news about green tea Salmonella research
+Green tea Salmonella research

 Green tea Salmonella research, since the late 1980's, has show that green tea is bactericidal against as many as 26 strains of Salmonella, including Salmonella typhimurium and Salmonella enteriditis One of the ways that researchers suspected that green tea could kill Salmonella was by damaging the cell membrane.
 In fact, early research showed that green tea did substantial damage to bacterial cell membranes, causing leakage of carboxyfluorescein (Ikigai, 1993), but the specific mechanisms could not be determined until recently.

-Green tea attacks Salmonella cell membranes
+Green tea attacks Salmonella bacterial cell membranes

 Green tea Salmonella research has now tracked green tea catechin polyphenols like EGCG and ECG to specific areas in the Salmonella cell membrane.